The leading cause of tooth loss

 Laser gum surgery takes advantage of virtually pain-free dental laser technology to offer patients a more efficient and comfortable alternative to traditional methods of removing bacteria and diseased tissues from beneath the gum line.
-We offer the REPaiR® protocol, a minimally-invasive treatment option to help restore your oral health without cutting or invasive surgery.
+We offer the REPaiR® protocol, a minimally-invasive gum disease treatment option to help restore your oral health without cutting or invasive surgery.

-Osseous surgery is a final treatment solution performed after other treatment methods have failed.
+Osseous surgery is a final treatment solution performed after other gum disease treatment methods have failed.
 The procedure aims to save a tooth by addressing a dental pocket and making it easier for the patient to keep clean.

 Scaling and root planing is essentially a deep cleaning performed by a specialist that addresses bacteria beneath the gum line.